-Before demonstrating fire-resistance ratings of exposed mass timber elements, it's important to understand under what circumstances the code currently allows the use of mass timber in commercial and multi-family construction.
+Before demonstrating FRRs of exposed mass timber elements, it's important to understand under what circumstances the code currently allows the use of mass timber in commercial and multi-family construction.

 A building's assigned construction type is the main indicator of where and when all wood systems can be used.
-IBC Section 602 defines five main options (Type I through V) with all but Type IV having subcategories A and B. Types III and V permit the use of wood framing throughout much of the structure and both are used extensively for modern mass timber buildings.
+IBC Section 602 defines five main options (Type I through V); Types I, II, III and V have subcategories A and B, while Type IV has subcategories IV-HT, V-A, IV-B, and IV-C. Types III, IV and V permit the use of wood framing throughout much of the structure and are used extensively for modern mass timber buildings.

 Type III (IBC 602.3) - Timber elements can be used in floors, roofs and interior walls.
-Fire-retardant-treated wood (FRTW) framing is permitted in exterior walls required to have a fire-resistance rating of 2 hours or less.
+Fire-retardant-treated wood (FRTW) framing is permitted in exterior walls required to have an FRR of 2 hours or less.